-They further subdivide these three categories into scenarios in the form of questions that commonly apply in cases where one partner is suffering from ROCD.
+They further subdivide these three categories into scenarios in the form of questions commonly applied in cases where one partner is experiencing ROCD.

 RECATS Scenario examples from the NCBI

-- Being without a partner would cause great pain to me and everyone around me.
+- Being without a partner would cause me and everyone around me great pain.

 - The thought of going through life without a partner scares me to death.

 - I believe there is nothing more important than romantic relationships.

 If you find that you're constantly obsessing over your romantic relationships to the point where it is affecting your life, or you see reflections of your own life in the examples above, it's time to seek help from a licensed mental health professional.

 Having heart-to-heart conversations with close friends and family may give people experiencing ROCD some emotional support.
 However, discussions with a friend or family are unlikely to determine what's causing obsessive behavior and related symptoms.
 Today's licensed professional counselors and therapists are licensed, accredited, and board-certified mental health professionals educated on using evidence-based therapy to mitigate the negative symptoms of mental illness and mental health-related disorders.

 Relationship-centered symptoms are the hallmark of ROCD.
 When clients find themselves consistently occupied with the state of their relationships, ROCD symptoms can become debilitating.
 This is especially true if they leave the disorder untreated as the person experiencing the symptoms spirals into an increasingly obsessive state of mind.